Predictive and Descriptive Analytics in R – Applications & Need

 For Example – the company’s production, financials, operations, sales, finance, inventory, and customers.

-a) Observation Method – There are two ways to draw meaningful conclusion
+Observation Method – There are two ways to draw the meaningful conclusion

-c) Case Method – It involves a deep study on all the problems discussed.
+Case Method – It involves a deep study of all the problems discussed.
 Thus, it makes us understand a particular situation.

-We have studied about the Predictive Analytics and Descriptive Analytics in detail.
-From above-mentioned information, it is clear that what does both analyses means.
+Hence, we have studied the Predictive Analytics and Descriptive Analytics in detail.
+From the above-mentioned information, it is clear that what does both analyses means.
 Looking at all analytic options can be a difficult task.
 No one type of analysis is better than another, and in fact, they co-exist with and complement each other.

 If you have any query about R predictive and descriptive analytics, so feel free to share with us.
 We will be happy to solve them.